1996 California Proposition 218: Voter Considerations in Local Proposition 218 Elections

-If a tax is proposed by a local government, it is important to consider the budgetary conditions that led to placing the tax measure on the ballot.

-As public employee salary and benefit obligations increase over time, particularly with respect to pensions and public employee retiree healthcare, the impacts on the local government budget become more significant and can even lead to bankruptcy.
+As public employee salary and benefit obligations increase over time, particularly with respect to pensions and public employee retiree healthcare, the impacts on local government budgets become more significant and can even lead to bankruptcy.
 Local politicians end up having to reduce public services and/or raise taxes or other revenues such as fees and charges.
 To the extent that taxes are raised, the tax proceeds will generally either directly or indirectly pay for public employee salary and benefit obligations.
 Research has shown that many local tax increases are concentrated in California communities that have the largest public employee pension problems.

 Some local governments may also claim a lack of sufficient funding for priority programs and services such as public safety.
-This is intended to make a tax proposal more politically attractive.
+This is often intended to make a tax proposal more politically attractive to voters.
 However, the California Constitution mandates that the "protection of the public safety is the first responsibility of local government and local officials have an obligation to give priority to the provision of adequate public safety services."
 This constitutional obligation exists regardless of whether a local tax measure is approved by voters.

-Some local government tax proposals may be relatively modest in amount, but when added to other taxes currently paid by taxpayers would result in a cumulative tax burden that may be unacceptably high.
-This is especially the case concerning regressive parcel taxes that disproportionately burden homeowners.
-Before voting on any local government property tax measure (including any local general obligation bond measure that also increases local property taxes to repay the bonds), it is considered a good practice by voters to review their current property tax bill to get a better picture of the cumulative impact of any property tax measure.